tkada/AssimpViewerLinux/README.md

 Assimp Viewer on Linux

-This program is enable to view the textured model on Linux plattform.
+This program is enable to view the textured model on Linux platform.

 This program requires below libraries.